 For more details on the allocation and distribution of allowances from each control period, see the Allowance Distribution page.

 Cost Containment Reserve

-The CCR trigger price will increase by 2.5% per year through 2020.
-Then, based on the 2017 Model Rule, the size of the CCR and the trigger price trajectory will change.
-The CCR trigger price will be $13.00 in 2021 and will increase by 7% per year thereafter.
-The size of the CCR will be 10% of the regional cap each year.
+The CCR trigger price is $13.00 in 2021 and will increase by 7% per year thereafter.
+The size of the CCR is 10% of the regional cap each year.

 Emissions Containment Reserve

-The ECR trigger price will be $6.00 in 2021, and rise at 7% per year thereafter.
-Its size will be 10% of the budgets of the states implementing the ECR.
-Note that, at this time, Maine and New Hampshire do not intend to participate in the ECR.
+The ECR trigger price is $6.00 in 2021 and will increase by 7% per year thereafter.
+The size of the ECR is 10% of the budgets of the states implementing the ECR.
+Note that, at this time, Maine and New Hampshire are not participating in the ECR.